 There’s one last thing I need to say.
 It’s okay to have a healthy fear of some things.
 But when it comes to phobias, those fears can get out of control in a short period of time.
-If you notice the signs of this social anxiety disorder within yourself or someone you love, it needs to be addressed as soon as possible.
+If you notice the signs of scopophobia, the fear of being watched, within yourself or someone you love, it needs to be addressed as soon as possible.

 We’re fighting for the best possible outcome in mental health, and we’re going to conquer our fears.